 What is the best free AI caption generator?

 ChatGPT's free tier is the most capable free option for general-purpose generation.
-Buffer's paid plans include AI Assistant on a per-channel pricing model.
+Buffer's paid plans include AI Assistant on per-channel pricing.
 Most dedicated tools (Copy.ai, Predis, Sydium) offer free tiers with monthly limits that are useful for small-volume creators.

 How do I write good prompts for AI caption generators?

-Effective prompts include: target platform, audience description, topic, desired tone, and an example of your writing style.
+Strong prompts include the target platform, an audience description, the topic, the desired tone, and an example of your writing style.
+That last item is the lever most people skip and the one that moves output the most.
 "Write an Instagram caption" is weak.
 "Write a 150-word Instagram caption for freelance designers about why consistent posting matters, casual tone, start with a question" is much better.
+For the platform-specific craft, see the guide on Instagram caption writing.

 Can AI caption generators write in multiple languages?

-Most major tools support English, Spanish, French, German, Italian, and Portuguese at usable quality.
-Quality is highest in English.
-For non-English captions, a native speaker review is recommended - AI output tends to be technically correct but culturally awkward in secondary languages.
+Most major tools support English, Spanish, French, German, Italian, and Portuguese at usable quality, with English the strongest.
+For non-English captions, have a native speaker review the draft.
+AI output tends to be technically correct but culturally stiff in secondary languages.

 Do AI captions hurt your ranking on social platforms?